Shea Patterson: New Orleans Breakers

 Patterson was claimed off waivers by the New Orleans Breakers on May 25, 2022.

 Saskatchewan Roughriders

-On February 13, 2023, Patterson signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+On February 13, 2023, Patterson signed with the Saskatchewan Roughriders of the CFL.

+Winnipeg Blue Bombers

+On February 12, 2025, the Winnipeg Blue Bombers announced that Patterson had signed a one-year contract with the team.
+He was released during training camp on May 14.

+Montreal Alouettes (second stint)

+On August 19, 2025, Patterson signed with the Montreal Alouettes.

 Statistics

 Personal life

-Shea Patterson's parents are Sean and Karen Patterson and his grandfather, George Patterson, played for the Detroit Pistons.
+Patterson's parents are Sean and Karen Patterson; his grandfather, George Patterson, played for the Detroit Pistons.
 His older brother, Sean, was an associate player personnel analyst with the Ole Miss football staff.
 He has two older sisters, Abby Ehrlich and Kacie Patterson, and one younger brother, Nick Patterson.
 In 2020, Nick Patterson committed to play football at Princeton after withdrawing a previous commitment to Michigan.